 It is important to keep records of any training your staff receive including their induction or training with other staff / the licensee, information and / or instructions relevant to your food business, free training programs, external courses and formal qualifications.

-The Staff Induction and Training Record in Appendix 9 is available on the Queensland Health and Council's websites.
+The Staff Induction and Training Record in Appendix 11 is available on Council's website.